 Researchers from Newcastle University managed to guess a four-digit pin with 70% accuracy on their first try and correctly unlocked the phone 100% of the time after their fifth guess.
 So if you have a four-digit pin and your phone allows more than five guesses before locking you out, your phone is potentially insecure.
-Now before you go change your pin (which you should do periodically anyways), know that this theoretical hack faces significant hinderances for real world use — for now.
+Now before you go change your pin (which you should do periodically anyway), know that this theoretical hack faces significant hindrances for real-world use — for now.

 How Does This Work?

 While websites and apps need to ask for your permission to access sensitive information such as GPS, camera, or microphones on your cell phone, malicious programs can covertly collect “non-sensitive” information such as screen size, phone orientation, and touch actions without your consent.
 Websites usually collect this information to enable better interactivity and responsiveness on mobile view.

 Dr. Maryam Mehrnezhad’s team used this loophole to collect user touch actions (tapping, scrolling, holding down) and the corresponding phone orientation.
 This information was fed into a machine-learning algorithm to classify which digit the user pressed given the gyroscope’s output.
 While the program required entering 50 known pin numbers at least five times to achieve high accuracy, one can imagine a malicious website silently collecting this information over a long stretch of time before putting it to use.